viamrobotics/docs/docs/components/motor.md

 Some motors have a built-in set of Hall effect sensors for this purpose, and others detect forces in the unpowered coils for a “sensorless” configuration.

 ### Brushless DC Motor Drivers
-Brushless DC motor drivers work in much the same way as brushed DC motor drivers.
+Brushless DC motor drivers work in much the same way as [brushed DC motor drivers](#brushed-dc-motor-drivers).
-They typically require a PWM/DIR input or a A/B and PWM input to set the motor power and direction.
+They typically require a PWM/DIR input or an A/B (In1/In2) and PWM input to set the motor power and direction.
 The key difference between a brushed and brushless motor driver is on the motor output side.
 Brushless motors typically have three power connections (commonly referred to as A, B and C; or sometimes Phase 1, 2 and 3) and 3 sensor connections (commonly referred to as Hall A, Hall B, and Hall C) running between the motor and driver.

 ### Wiring and Configuration
-The configuration file of a BLDC motor with Viam is the same as that of a brushed motor.
+The configuration file of a BLDC motor with Viam is the same as that of a brushed motor [(detailed above)](#viam-configuration).
 Only the output side of the driver board is different, i.e., more wires connect the driver to the motor.

 ![motor-brushless-dc-wiring](../img/motor/motor-brushless-dc-wiring.png)